brutasse/django-le-social/README.rst

     tox

-`Tox`_ runs all tests on python2.6, 2.7 and 3.3 and above, as well as all the supported Django versions.
+`Tox`_ runs all tests on python 2.7 and 3.4 and above, as well as all the supported Django versions.

 .. _Tox: https://tox.readthedocs.io